zorgiepoo/Sky-Checkers/ReadMe.md

 ## Introduction
 Sky Checkers is a multiplayer action based game.
 Knock off your enemies and be the last one standing!

-Sky Checkers supports macOS, iOS / tvOS, and Windows officially.
+Sky Checkers supports macOS, iOS, tvOS, and Windows officially.
 A Linux version is buildable from source too.
 Stable downloads can be found on the [releases page](https://github.com/zorgiepoo/Sky-Checkers/releases).
 For information on compiling the latest changes from source, please see [INSTALL](INSTALL).

 This game is based on an old N64 Kirby mini-game and was originally written during my high school years, but still kept up to date ❤️.